nedelec/scan.py/README.md

 # scan.py

-`scan.py' is a pythong script to execute a command in specified directories
+`scan.py' is a python script to execute a command in specified directories

 """
     Execute specified command in given directories, sequentially using a given number of processes